samayo/bulletproof/README.md

         ];

-And, keywords for all your static page, which are mentioned above.
-(NOTE!
-You can add more pages if you want)
+Unlike pages, titles above keyword should just be one value. (don't include multiple arrays)

-	 $staticPageKeywords = [
+    $pageKeywords = [
-            'keywords'=>'this, is, where, your, site, keywords, go, separated, by, commas,' ];
+           'this, is, where, your, site, keywords, go, separated, by, commas,' ];

-And, finally the contents of your each, which is going to be the same. i.e. `<meta name="description" content="" />`
+Same goes for description of the meta `<meta name="description" content="" />` remember, only on array.

-	  $staticPageDescription = [
+    $pageContent = [
-            'content'=>'This is where the (content) of your meta site goes' ];
+          'testThis is where the (content) of your meta site goes' ];

 And, that is it for the static page.
 You are good to go.
-You can also, have a dynamic page, just tell it your table name and which rows to fetch, and it will do so, and allocate those data to the relative parts inside your head doc.
+You can also, have a dynamic page, just give  it your table name and which rows to fetch, and it will do so, and allocate those data to the relative parts inside the head of your page according to the pages. .